 A reliable and quick source of energy from fat – not sugar

 BBA Clinical examined the effects of medium-chain triglycerides on participants with mild cognitive impairment, writing, “Intake of MCT oil increased serum ketone bodies and improved memory, while intake of placebo did not show improvement in any of the cognitive measures tested.”
 Their conclusion showed promise but calls for larger randomized controlled trials.

-We wanted to find some concrete evidence here; but for as long as we searched, we couldn’t find a single study showing that drizzling coconut oil on foods and in beverages will lead to a cognitive enhancement.
-And we’re not the only ones, according to an article in Scientific American.
-This is kind of a bummer.
+We wanted to find some concrete evidence here, but we couldn’t find a single study showing that drizzling coconut oil on foods and in beverages will lead to a cognitive enhancement for as long as we searched.
+And we’re not the only ones, according to an article in Nutricion Hospitalaria.

 Brain Octane Oil and Weight Loss

 Brain Octane claims to use “the good” kind of fatty acid in their product.
 C8 MCTs are said to “metabolize more efficiently into ketone energy” than other oils.
 The company claims that your body will excrete these ketones through your urine and lungs – rather than store them as fat.

 The Asia Pacific Journal of Clinical Nutrition backs up this claim by writing, “MLCT oil has been approved as FOSHU (Food for Specified Health Use) for use as cooking oil with a suppressing effect on body fat accumulation.”

 Naturopaths agree with some benefits, but not all of them will recommend it.

 In addition to that, the Journal of Nutrition wrote a review concluding that “MCT increase energy expenditure, may result in faster satiety and facilitate weight control when included in the diet as a replacement for fats containing LCT.”